 It’s in movies that le Fanu’s lesbian vampire came to be a fully fledged trope.
 With homosexuality being such a taboo subject, people turned, in ignorance, to entertainment for guidance.
 Under the veil of vampires or interior decorators, movies “taught straight people what to think about gay people and gay people what to think about themselves.”
-The Lesbian Vampire, as it turns out, was much more than just a useful device for making the audience ooh and ah.
-It was, in actual fact, a tool for homophobic propaganda; by turning a lesbian into a vampire, a kiss becomes an assault.
+The Lesbian Vampire, as it turns out, was a tool for homophobic propaganda.
+By turning a lesbian into a vampire, a kiss becomes an assault.
 Desire becomes deadly.
 The wiggle of an exotic jewel or a hypnotic stare serves to dazzle the innocent damsel.
 She is helpless in the clutches of the vile, lusty beast.
 Any notion of the possibility of willingness, reciprocity, or love between two women is erased.

 Old tropes die hard and it’s easy enough to find movie characters today that perpetuate the “sexual deviant” stereotype that hangs over queer women.
 Take Cynthia Rose from Pitch Perfect, Miss G in Cracks, or Tamsin in My Summer of Love.

 With so much negative bias stacked against the queer female community, it makes it so much harder to talk about gritty truths.
 As one respondent said, “the queer lifestyle has human subtleties and nuances that we don’t always get to see discussed in media.
 As long as homosexuality is treated as a novelty or one ruled by a sexual desire, the more important bits of information — like how to not treat each other like crap, or how society as a whole is held back by gender roles — doesn’t percolate down to the people who need it.”